Earn-3276/ICT_Prep_Github_3/hello everyone.md

 for anyone who read this
-I just wanted to say hello
+I just wanted to say

 # hello